 Animal Welfare Assurance

-- The most recent version of The University of Pittsburgh’s Animal Welfare Assurance, number D16-00118 (A3187-01), was reviewed and approved by The Office of Laboratory Animal Welfare and became effective on April 27, 2020.
+- The most recent version of the University of Pittsburgh’s Animal Welfare Assurance, number D16-00118 (A3187-01), was reviewed and approved by the Office of Laboratory Animal Welfare and became effective on April 27, 2020.
 The Assurance will expire on May 31, 2024.

 - The University of Pittsburgh is registered with the United States Department of Agriculture as a Class R Research Facility under the Animal Welfare Act (7 U.S.C.
 2131 et seq.).
 The University’s registration certificate number is 23-R-0016.
 The registration will expire on August 4, 2023.

-The University of Pittsburgh Institutional Animal Care and Use Committee (IACUC) oversees the university's animal programs, facilities and procedures insuring the appropriate care, use, and humane treatments of animals being used for research, testing and education.
+The University of Pittsburgh Institutional Animal Care and Use Committee (IACUC) oversees the University's animal programs, facilities and procedures ensuring the appropriate care, use, and humane treatments of animals being used for research, testing and education.
 The IACUC serves as a resource to faculty, investigators, technicians, students, staff, and administrators, providing guidance in fulfilling the obligation to plan and conduct all animal use procedures with the highest scientific, humane, and ethical principles.

 As an agent of the University of Pittsburgh, the IACUC shall: